-- WooFunnels – helps you create sales funnel and customize WooCommerce checkout pages to add one-click upsells, order bumps, and other eCommerce automation to boost profits.
-It also comes with a marketing automation toolkit Autonami that helps you set up email automations for WooCommerce.
+- FunnelKit – helps you create sales funnel and customize WooCommerce checkout pages to add one-click upsells, order bumps, and other eCommerce automation to boost profits.
+It also comes with a marketing automation toolkit, FunnelKit Automations, that helps you set up email automation for WooCommerce.

 - AffiliateWP – lets you easily create an affiliate referral program for your WooCommerce store.

 - Advanced Coupons for WooCommerce – this plugin lets you add custom coupons for free shipping, BOGO offers, and they also have extensions for loyalty programs, gift cards, and more.

 - OptinMonster – lets you create spin a wheel campaigns, floating bars, and other personalized popups to boost your sales conversion.

 - TrustPulse – Allows you to utilize the power of social proof and fomo to instantly win customer trust and generate more sales